 Updated 2026 · Based on median market data for Dixon, IL

 Home values in Dixon, IL have appreciated at 2.1% per year.
-Appreciation is modest, meaning total returns will be driven primarily by cash flow rather than equity gains.
-This is actually preferred by many investors who want predictable, income-based returns.
+Appreciation is modest at 2.1%, meaning total returns will be driven primarily by cash flow rather than equity gains.
+This is actually preferred by many investors who want predictable, income-based returns rather than speculative price appreciation.

 Population growth in Dixon is minimal at 0.2%.
 Appreciation here is more likely driven by regional economic factors, inflation, and housing stock constraints rather than population-driven demand.
-Higher-than-average local incomes ($62,333) support continued price growth as more residents can afford to bid up properties.
+Higher-than-average local incomes ($62,333) support continued price growth as more residents can afford to bid up properties and qualify for larger mortgages.

 Smart investors evaluate both cash flow AND appreciation.
 In Dixon, the 3.72% cap rate provides moderate ongoing cash flow, while 2.1% annual appreciation adds an equity component.
 Conservative underwriting is essential.
-Focus on deals where the cash flow stands on its own, and treat any appreciation as a bonus.
+Focus on deals where the cash flow stands on its own, and treat any appreciation as upside.
+The key question for Dixon is your time horizon: plan for a 7-10 year hold to maximize total returns through compounding cash flow and gradual equity building.

 Dixon vs Illinois state average and national average across key investment metrics.
 Dixon's cap rate is below both benchmarks — deal sourcing is critical here.